-~SPAN 2013 Intermediate Spanish I 3 credits (3 lec.)
+~SPAN 2013 Intermediate Spanish I

 Prerequisite: ~SPAN 1023 Elementary Spanish II, or by consent of instructor.

 Broadens the pre-existing knowledge of the language and culture in order to communicate with native speakers and to further develop fluency in basic conversation, reading, writing, and comprehension skills.